gov4git/doc/flashtalk/flashtalk.md

 - Slow, expensive
 - Complex development, using bleeding edge tools
 - Unnecessary dependence on public blockchains

+An open source community already uses git.
+Can git be reused for governance?
+Yes.

 A sovereign community blockchain can be built on git and DNS as the only required infrastructure.
 - Governance can be bootstrapped in a war-torn zone using a standard Linux distribution and a local network connection alone.